yasmin-alshurafa/introduction-to-interactive-media/Final Project/Journal.md

 ### 9 December 2020:

-- Final photographs and videos were captured today.
+- Final photographs and videos of the project were captured today.

 ![](img9.png)